Even Paladin Deck List Guide (Rastakhan's Rumble January 2019)

 3. Even Paladin Mulligan Guide

 Even Paladin has a unique Mulligan strategy due to the cheaper Hero Power resulting from Genn Greymane, making it much easier to efficiently use your Mana each turn.
 As the deck also contains a large number of 2-drops and 4-drops, you are also much more likely to draw into a strong curve even without your Mulligan.

-You should look to keep some of your 2-drops, like Knife Juggler, Drygulch Jailor and Hydrologist, in your opening hand to ensure you can curve out smoothly.
-If you already have a copy of Drygulch Jailor, you can also look for a Lightfused Stegodon in your opening hand.
+You should look to keep some of your 2-drops, like Amani Berserker and Hydrologist, in your opening hand to ensure you can curve out smoothly.
+If you already have multiple 2-drops, you can look further ahead for a 4-drop like Saronite Chain Gang or Corpsetaker.